In key battlegrounds, races for secretary of state take on new weight

 The powers of secretaries of state can vary from place to place, but most are tasked with overseeing how votes are cast, counted, and certified.
 That can make them a crucial backstop against partisan meddling – or potentially, a thumb on the scale at election time.

 Typically, secretaries of state “leave their party hat at the door” and serve all voters, says Tammy Patrick, a former federal elections official in Arizona.
-That norm may be tested by a slew of candidates who are running specifically on a platform of disproven or unprovable claims about 2020 – and who will be tasked with administering the 2024 election, when Mr. Trump may run again.
+That norm may be tested by a slew of candidates who are running specifically on a platform of disproven or unprovable claims about 2020 – and who will be tasked with administering the 2024 election, when Mr. Trump is expected to run again.

 In a democracy that relies on respect for the lawful transfer of power, that should concern everyone, says Ms. Patrick, who is a senior adviser to the Democracy Fund, another nonprofit.
 “You can vote for a candidate who stands for the rule of law, or a candidate who’s running on conspiracy and conjecture – because that’s all it is,” she says.
 “Elections have consequences.”